Security incidents involving Donald Trump: Ryder Cup impersonation incident

-2025 Air Force One security incident
+Air Force One security incident

 On October 16, 2025, the United States Secret Service discovered a suspicious elevated hunting stand near Palm Beach International Airport in Florida with a direct line of sight toward the area where Air Force One was parked.
 The structure was found during a routine security sweep before Trump's arrival.
-No individuals were located at the site, but the incident prompted an FBI investigation to determine whether the placement of the stand posed a potential threat.
+No individuals were located at the site, but the FBI investigated whether the placement of the stand posed a potential threat.
 According to reports, the vantage point provided an unobstructed view of the aircraft due to temporary construction changes at the airport, though authorities stated that Trump's movements were not disrupted by the discovery.

+2026

+February Mar-a-Lago Secret Service shooting

+On February 22, 2026, the United States Secret Service shot and killed Austin Tucker Martin, a 21-year-old man from Cameron, North Carolina, who was reportedly carrying a shotgun and gas canister onto the grounds of Mar-a-Lago, Trump's private residence in Florida.
+Trump was in Washington D.C. at the time of the incident.

+March Mar-a-Lago no-fly zone violation

+At around 1:15 p.m. on March 29, 2026, a civilian plane was intercepted by NORAD aircraft after it violated the Mar-a-Lago no-fly zone.